onlinegxd/pythonDjangoAssignment2/README.md

-# Simple Top 100 Accounts by Ethereum balance from https://etherscan.io/ using Django
+# Top 100 Accounts by Ethereum balance from https://etherscan.io/ using Django

 ### Installation
 Copy from source